 This tab shows the trackable inventory of the cache.
 The tab is only present if the cache contains trackables.

 It will show the type icon and the name of the trackable.
 Tapping on a list entry will open the trackable detail page, providing more information about the trackable.

 This tab contains the images available for the cache.
 It will contain all pictures from the cache description as well as all pictures attached to logbook entries available in the logbook tab.

 This is not the same function as the cache gallery on the geocaching web page, as only the log pictures of the most recent 35 logs but not all are shown here.

 If the image contains coordinates in its header info, a small compass rose icon will be shown on the lower left corner of the image.
-In this case you can short click or long click on that icon to start your preferred or secondary preferred navigation.
-Long click on the image itself will in this case open a context menu, where you can create a new waypoint with these coordinates.
+In this case you can short tap or long tap on that icon to start your preferred or secondary preferred navigation.
+Long tap on the image itself will in this case open a context menu, where you can create a new waypoint with these coordinates.